kappa/checkvist-cli/docs/TESTING.md

 A: No. Every change requires tests first.
 This is non-negotiable.

 **Q: What about unit tests for individual functions?**
-A: These are integration tests (test whole CLI).
-Unit tests are optional but encouraged for complex logic in `src/`.
+A: The e2e tests test the whole CLI (integration tests).
+Unit tests are optional but encouraged for:
+- Complex logic in `src/` (e.g., config parsing, formatting)
+- Complex logic in the fake server itself (e.g., form data parsing, auth validation)

 **Q: How do I test error conditions?**
 A: Fake server must simulate errors.
 Example: